Yash-Bhake/RagaVerse/README.md

 6. Copute pitch class distribution using gaussian weighting - soft binning
 7. Engineer more features
 8. PCA to 2d for visualising clusters.

+## Contact

+For questions or contributions, please contact yashbhake1@gmail.com